Best homeowners insurance in Ohio in 2021

 Best home insurance companies in Ohio

-To decide which companies to feature, we first obtained average premium information from Quadrant Information Services for the major insurance companies operating in Ohio.
+To decide which companies to feature, Bankrate first obtained average premium information from Quadrant Information Services for the major insurance companies operating in Ohio.
 We also considered J.D.
-Power customers satisfaction scores, AM Best financial strength scores, coverages, discounts and policy features.
+Power customers satisfaction scores, AM Best financial strength scores, coverage options, discounts and policy features.

 If you are shopping for the best Ohio homeowners insurance options, the following companies might be a good starting point: